 Warning: Take Caution when changing the Advanced settings.
-An incorrect value, a very high DRAM frequency or an incorrect BIOS timing setting may cause the system to malfunction.
-When this occurs, restore the setting to the manufacture default setting.
+An incorrect value, an incorrect DRAM frequency, or an incorrect timing setting may cause the system to malfunction.
+When this occurs, restore the setting to the manufacturer default setting.

-►Boot Feature
+▶Boot Feature

 Quiet Boot